Add subject and place access points to authority records

 - Add facets for Subjects and Places to the authority record browse page, that will show up to 10 of the most used terms for each facet

-#8 Updated by Corinne Rogers over 1 year ago
+#8 Updated by Corinne Rogers about 3 years ago

 - Status changed from QA/Review to Verified